rajathkotyal/Audio-LLM-Contextual-Heygen/README.md

 System Architecture :
 ![Screenshot 2024-11-11 at 1 52 20 AM](https://github.com/user-attachments/assets/6c37449a-13e3-4583-8776-a4abfa0e6e3d)

+- PDF/Video file upload feature for better context of interactive avatars.
 - Integrating this service/concept could lead to increased performance, and a fair cost reduction in certain scenarios.

 Prediction Service About :
 - At every query received, it spawns a seperate go routine to store the knowledge acquired in a neo4j DB, to be utilized by other parallel interactive avatars.
-- it also spawns a seperate go routine to cache the most related embedding chunks in a redis DB using an adaptive caching mechanism
+- it also spawns a seperate go routine to cache the most related embedding chunks in a redis DB using an adaptive caching mechanism.
 - For subsequent queries, it searches the cache for relevant information.
 At every cache miss, it re organizes based on the current query.
 - Cache is based on Least-Recently-Used and Least-Frequently-used (TODO) mechanism, holds 5 chunks at a time for a given request.
 - Infra wise : Cache can be kept closer to the user's proximity and processed within the cluster.

-why?
+- We could potentially use models with lower cost and save api subscription costs tremendously. why?
 - Can reduce costs drastically by limiting calls to vector DB and possibly the main LLM model.
 - Queries can be redirected based on similarity scores and relevance to smaller LLM models if tested to provide the same accuracy, given the context window.